openfaas/openfaas.github.io/_posts/2019-01-24-unified-secrets.md

 dark_background: true
 ---

-Today I want to tell you about a new feature we built for you that unifies the experience of working with secrets in OpenFaaS.
-We introduced the ability to manage secrets using OpenFaaS API and CLI no matter what provider you are using - Swarm, Kubernetes, Nomad or something else.
-This simplifies the commands you need to learn and remember for creating, updating and managing secrets for your functions.
+Today I want to tell you about a new feature released in OpenFaaS that unifies the experience of working with secrets.
+We introduced the ability to manage secrets in one consistent way whether you are using Kubernetes, Swarm or Nomad.
+The changes we made to the REST API and CLI simplify the amount of commands you need to learn and remember to manage confidential data used by your functions.

-We'll start this post by looking at what I mean by `secret`, some *Dos and Don'ts*, how the new feature works and can be used and then we'll build a full example of a Slack invitation bot you can use with your own Slack workspace.
+We will start by looking at what I mean by `secret`, some *Dos and Don'ts* and how the new feature works.
+Then we'll build a full example of an invitation bot you can use with your own Slack workspace.

 ## What do you mean by a `secret`?